kismetwireless/cases/hak5-pineapple-mk7/mk7-tactical-v3/README.md

 ## Changes in V3

-* Accomodates the MK7AC USB module cleanly
+* Fits the MK7AC USB module cleanly

 * Better printability with built-in bridges on the countersunk holes